-Ashwin Desai is Professor in the Department of Sociology at the University of Johannesburg.
+Ashwin Desai is the Director of the Centre of Social Change at the University of Johannesburg.
 He previously lectured at the University of Durban-Westville, Workers College in Durban and Rhodes University.
 Prof Desai is an unusually prolific and wide-ranging writer whose work has been published in academic and popular books and journals around the world.
 One of South Africa’s foremost social commentators, Ashwin’s work is internationally celebrated for its courage and clarity of vision and for its focus on the lived experience of oppression and resistance.
 His research interests are the sociology of sport; social identity; social movements.

 PhD Sociology, Michigan State University